nrajamani3/fMRI-preprocessing-pipelines/README.md

 # fMRI-preprocessing-pipelines
-Includes code for preprocessing functional images without using FSL/AFNI.
+Includes code for preprocessing functional MRI images without using FSL/AFNI or pre-built libraries.
+Code written in python.
 Just a fun experiment!